Getting Started with GigaSpaces in Kubernetes

 helm repo add gigaspaces https://resources.gigaspaces.com/helm-charts

 After adding the GigaSpaces Helm repo, you can install the required chart(s) by referencing the chart name and product package version.
-For example, to install InsightEdge, use the following command:
+For example, to install InsightEdge, use the command shown below.

 helm install insightedge --name demo